 Sender Policy Framework (SPF) is a unique DNS record that contains all the IP addresses from which you can send e-mails from your domain name.
 The SPF checking is the first step in e-mail authentication.
 If the recipients’ server locates your sender IP in the SPF record, it will let the e-mail pass through to the second check process.

 Domain Keys Identified Mail (DKIM) on the other hand is the mechanism that works using two unique encryption keys, private and public.
 This is the second step to prevent spoofing.
-The private key encrypts invisible header in every e-mail.
+The private key encrypts the invisible header in every e-mail.
 The public key is the TXT record in the DNS record.
 When the recipient’s server gets an e-mail, it requests the public key and decrypts the header to prove that you are the sender.
 If you don’t set up the DKIM, mail servers will simply decline your e-mail.

 Every sent e-mail is analyzed in detail.
 Every word, as well.
 If you overuse words that trigger filters, like free, 50% discount, buy now, etc., your e-mail may be sent to the Spam folder.
 You can read a list of 550+ spam words on the internet to keep your e-mail copy clean.
 Or you can use online tools like Email Copy Checker to test your e-mails in case you forget to check your message for spam words.

 Poorly coded HTML is a pretty distinctive feature of spammer e-mails, and the filters know it.
-Ensure your HTML template is perfect, or don’t use html at all.
+Ensure your HTML template is perfect, or don’t use HTML at all.

 Pictures are loved by spammers because they’re a great way to hide spam trigger words from the spam filters.
 That’s why overusing pictures can actually catch the attention of spam filters.
 The best text to picture ratio is 80 to 20.

 Spam is essentially bulk e-mails, sent with no regard to personal approach.
 This means that spammers don’t often bother with targetting, and every e-mail looks just the same.
 The spam filters are looking out for it.
 To avoid your e-mails looking like spam, you need to add a little personalization to each of your e-mails.
-This can be the person’s first name, their last name, company, etc., there is no limit to it.
+This can be the person’s first name, last name, company, etc., there is no limit to it.

 Not only will adding more personalization help you avoid spam filters, but it will also improve your open rates, click-through rate, and sometimes even conversions.
 Use custom e-mail variables to add a human touch that will look real to both the ESPs’ filters and the recipients.